 But the country’s coffee culture has surprisingly old roots, and some aspects of it – including the elusive and endangered form of Liberia, kapeng barako – are not well known.

 Kapeng Barako: Origins

 The story of barako in the Philippines dates back 200 years, when it was first planted in a place called Lipa City in Batangas.
-Coffee had only recently been introduced to the country by a Franciscan friar but it quickly grew into thriving industry, and the Philippines became a key coffee producer.
+Coffee had only recently been introduced to the country by a Franciscan friar but it quickly grew into a thriving industry.
+Subsequently, the Philippines became a key coffee producer.

 Then, in the 19th century, disaster struck: the country’s crops were hit by a disease known as coffee leaf rust.
 This greatly affected production and eventually, farmers were forced to abandon their coffee bushes and focus on other crops instead.

 The scene did pick up again in the middle of the 20th century with the growth of instant coffee.
 Sadly for barako, it never quite regained its place in this coffee-loving nation again… until today, that is.

 Liberica is relatively uncommon globally, accounting for less than two per cent of commercially produced coffee worldwide.
 Despite barako’s distinctive taste profile, it can be particularly hard to find a pure, wild liberica bush in the Philippines.